 Costs and expenses are recognized in the consolidated profit or loss when there is a decrease in future economic benefit related to a decrease in an asset, or an increase of a liability, that can be measured reliably.
-Costs and expenses include the cost of administering the business, and are expensed as incurred.
+Costs and expenses include the cost of administering the business and are expensed as incurred.
+These are generally measured at the amount paid or payable.